moodle/devdocs/docs/apis/plugintypes/repository/index.md

 This function must be declared static

 Optional.
-This is for modifying the Moodle form displaying the plugin settings. [[lib/formslib.php Form Definition]] has details of all the types of elements you can add to the settings form.
+This is for modifying the Moodle form displaying the plugin settings.
+The [Form Definition](https://docs.moodle.org/dev/lib/formslib.php_Form_Definition) documentation has details of all the types of elements you can add to the settings form.

 <details>
   <summary>View example</summary>